akarazhev/java-challenges/doc/interview/arrays_and_strings.md

 - Describe what it means for two strings to be permutations of each other.
 Now, look at that definition you provided.
   Can you check the strings against that definition?
-- There is one solution that is 0(N log N) time.
+- There is one solution that is O(N log N) time.
 Another solution uses some space, but is O(N) time.
 - Could a hash table be useful?
 - Two strings that are permutations should have the same characters, but in different orders.
 Can you make the orders the same?